Expressions of Interest for the 2017 Earth Awards are now open to all CCF Members.

-The CCF Earth Awards are the most prestigious awards in civil infrastructure and have the specific aim of recognising excellence and innovation in the fields of construction, environmental and project management.
+As the most prestigious event in the civil and infrastructure sector, the awards are designed to recognise and reward excellence and innovation in the fields of construction, environmental and project management.

 How are projects judged?

-Award categories are split into six categories based on contract value, to ensure that all companies, small medium or large, are eligible to enter and can be judged equally.
+Award categories are split into seperate categories based on contract value, to ensure that all companies, small medium or large, are eligible to enter and can be judged equally.

 Submissions are judged in each State and Territory by judging panels made up of civil construction industry experts.
 Each panel assesses projects using a uniform set of processes and criteria.

-The winners at the State / Territory level then go on to become National Finalists where their projects are judged at a nation level.
+The winners at the State / Territory level then go on to become National Finalists where their projects are judged at a national level.

 What criteria is used in the judging process?